DLFDK/kortjs/README.md

 ### **_Attribution slot-elements_**

 The content provided to the attribution-text slot-element can be styled as normal with a class, id etc. or by targeting the `slot="attribution-text"` attribute directly.
-The container, in which the attribution-text slot-element sits, must be styled with the `::part("attribution-container)` pseudo-element.
+The container, in which the attribution-text slot-element sits, must be styled with the `::part("attribution-container")` pseudo-element.
 The name of the part is set by Kortjs and cannot be changed.
 Minimal default styling is provided by Kortjs.

 The content provided to the attribution-icon slot-element can be styled as normal with a class, id etc. or by targeting the `slot="attribution-icon"` attribute directly.
 No default styling is provided for this element.